call-learning/ansible-role-moodle/library/README.md

 The process can also fail if the PHP CLI command (`php`) does not work or the provided folder is not a moodle folder.

+# Implementation notes

+Here we use the combination of action module (to push the moodletool.php script first) followed by the usual Ansible module library.
+So check_moodle will first call the code in action_plugin/check_moodle.py and then the code in check_moodle.py.

 ## Testing
 To test it you need to install nose